johanbrook/johanbrook.com/src/posts/2015-05-18-what-has-happened-so-far.md

 **I haven't written here** for almost a year now, and some things have happened since.

 I'm happy with myself and my life, but I've missed writing: it feels like I've been silent or whatever for a long while.
 A blog is a great outlet, even if you don't have anything in particular to say.
-It's a way of stating "here am I and I exist".
 My personal blog, [log.johanbrook.com](http://log.johanbrook.com/) has been the mind dump since I started it, and it's really awesome to just post things there.

 ## Getting a degree